Buffet Crampon

-Buffet Crampon SAS is a French manufacturer of wind instruments based in Mantes-la-Ville, Yvelines department.
-The company is the world market leader in the production of clarinets of the Boehm system.
+Buffet Crampon SAS is a French manufacturer of wind instruments based in Mantes-la-Ville, in the Yvelines department.
+The company is the world market leader in the production of Boehm system clarinets.
 Its subsidiary, Buffet Crampon Deutschland GmbH, founded in 2010 and based in Markneukirchen, Vogtland, Sachsen, is the world market leader in the manufacture of brass instruments.
-To manufacture and sell its products, the BC Group employed around 1000 people worldwide at the beginning of 2021, 470 of them as employees of BC Germany alone.
-The management of the group has been in the hands of Jérôme Perrod since 2014.
+To manufacture and sell its products, the BC Group employed approximately 1,000 people worldwide at the beginning of 2021, 470 of whom were employed by BC Germany alone.
+The management of the group has been led by Jérôme Perrod since 2014.

 Products and brands

-The following brands / labels, with the exception of the Buffet Crampon brand, are formerly independent companies whose essential assets, including the name and trademark rights, are owned by other companies and ultimately were acquired partly by Buffet Crampon SAS partly by BC Deutschland GmbH, and which were then dissolved as companies.
+The following brands / labels, with the exception of the Buffet Crampon brand, were formerly independent companies whose essential assets, including the name and trademark rights, are owned by other companies and ultimately were acquired partly by Buffet Crampon SAS partly by BC Deutschland GmbH, and which were then dissolved as companies.

 The Buffet Crampon SAS has six brands under which it manufactures the following instruments.